-Figure 18: EMA - Random Search
+Figure 19: EMA - Random Search

-MTTR/F Calculator.
+- Moment Matching [2].
+Supports estimates of which exponential-based probability distribution best fits the mean (first moment) and standard deviation (second moment) of an empirical distribution (see Figure 23).
+By supporting numerical evaluations of metrics for models that have non-exponential times associated with them. - MTTR/F Calculator.
 Enables calculation of MTTR (mean time to repair) and MTTF (mean time to failure) using the availability and reliability curves as input parameters.
 Reliability is a time-dependent metric that indicates the probability of something working under certain conditions over a given period of time.
 System reliability R(t) can be defined as follows [3]: